Magda-K/Remitly_home_exrc/README.md

     import json

     def check_star(path):
-        #Creating a funkction which checks if Resource statement in json document contains '*' if so return True else return false
+        #Creating a funkction which checks if Resource statement in json document contains '*' if so return false else return true
         try:
             with open(path, 'r', encoding='utf-8') as plik:
             plik_json = json.load(plik)